nodebotanist/cloudflare-workers-workshop/instructions.md

 }
 ```

-Looking at [the docs](./problem-statement.md), we need to make a POST request with our color to https://jwt-dispenser.kas.workers.dev, await the response of the JWT that we'll then pass in a POST request to https://color-queue.kas.workers.dev that will put it in the queue to be displayed on the Pi.
+Looking at [the docs](./problem-statement.md), we need to make a POST request with our color to https://jwt-dispenser.kas.workers.dev, await the response of the JWT that we'll then pass in a POST request to https://color-queue.kas.workers.dev that will put it in the queue to be displayed on the queue.

 Let's tackle that first POST request: